 Calculation of an operative risk is not sufficient for shared decision making.
 Prediction of the potential benefit of an intervention is another important part of the risk/benefit ratio estimation.
-Risk of mortality of 10% is inappropriately high for any patient undergoing an elective laparoscopic cholecystectomy and does not favor surgical treatment.
-However, mortality as high as 70% may still be acceptable for a patient with multiple comorbidities and ruptured abdominal aortic aneurysm.
+The risk of mortality of 10% is inappropriately high for any patient undergoing an elective laparoscopic cholecystectomy and does not favor surgical treatment.
+However, mortality as high as 70% may still be acceptable for a patient with multiple comorbidities and a ruptured abdominal aortic aneurysm.
 The potential benefit from surgery is better estimated based on the published data on immediate and long-term results or surgery department audit and evaluation reports.
 The surgeon’s personal experience is also important to consider, but it is biased by definition unless the outcomes were verified within a formal research project.
 The art of medicine, however, will always play an important role in decision making, especially in complex cases.
 Despite being subjective, the physician’s feeling of a possible unfavorable outcome has a reasonable predictive value.

 Surgery is a highly dynamic field with continuously improving outcomes due to advances in technology and better intraoperative and postoperative care.
 Elaboration of high-volume centers contributes to the better outcomes for some complex procedures.
 Progress in surgical education also aims to minimize the risks of surgery performed by an inexperienced physician-in-training.
 These processes, however, may be at different stages of development, even within the same geographical region.
 Hence, there is always some discrepancy between predicted and observed mortality and morbidity.
 It is important that every surgical department and surgeon try to log and track immediate and long-term outcomes to compare predicted and observed morbidity with the national average.

 Preoperative modification of the risk factors is the most effective way to prevent postoperative morbidity and mortality.
-An appropriate postoperative care can also diminish operative risk if contemplated before surgical treatment.
+Appropriate postoperative care can also diminish operative risk if contemplated before surgical treatment.
 Admission to a critical care unit after surgery may prevent postoperative complications more effectively than escalating postoperative care once complications develop.
 Of note, the operative risk is the risk of both immediate and long-term adverse events.
-For example, an evidence-based prevention of venous thromboembolism after surgical treatment of cancer often implies chemoprophylaxis that extends beyond discharge from the hospital.
+For example, evidence-based prevention of venous thromboembolism after surgical treatment of cancer often implies chemoprophylaxis that extends beyond discharge from the hospital.

 An expert opinion is of the lowest value in evidence-based medicine.
 Hence, a surgeon’s experience and expertise cannot be used solely to guide risk management.
 Elaboration of the modern risk prediction models aims to establish a standardized and convenient tool for surgical risk calculation that may be used by any physician regardless of specialty and experience.
-Creation of a comprehensive statistical model that would include all possible risk factors, quantitatively measure them, consider all possible interactions between them, and be suitable for any patient and surgical condition seems to be a difficult task for future generations of physicians and scientists.
+The creation of a comprehensive statistical model that would include all possible risk factors, quantitatively measure them, consider all possible interactions between them, and be suitable for any patient and the surgical condition seems to be a difficult task for future generations of physicians and scientists.

-For all elective cases, it is important to get the patient assessed in the preoperative clinic which is usually run by the anesthesiologists, nurses, and internists.
+For all elective cases, it is important to get the patient assessed in a preoperative clinic which is usually run by the anesthesiologists, nurses, and internists.
 All patients with risk factors should be thoroughly evaluated before being cleared for surgery.
 To minimize risk, an interprofessional team approach will result in the best outcomes.
 Initial screening is typically performed by the nurse providing initial management of the case.
 The nurse should access vitals, screen for food or fluid intake prior to the procedure, and identify co-morbidities that may place the patient at high risk.
 If potential drug-drug interactions are present, a pharmacist should be consulted to make recommendations on managing concerning issues.
 The nurse anesthetist usually performs a more detailed preoperative assessment.
 If any concerns develop, the preoperative team should involve an interprofessional decision involving nursing, anesthesia, and the surgeons to develop a safe plan to continue the operation or if possible, delay the procedure until appropriate precautions are taken.
-Working together as team, educating the patient and family, and minimizing risks will result in the best outcomes.
-[Level V]
+Working together as a team, educating the patient and family, and minimizing risks will result in the best outcomes.
+[Level 5]

 |||Healey MA,Shackford SR,Osler TM,Rogers FB,Burns E, Complications in surgical patients.
 Archives of surgery (Chicago, Ill. : 1960).
 2002 May [PubMed PMID: 11982478]|